‘Teen Mom 2’ Star Chelsea Houska’s Mom Reacts To Bombshell News: ‘Don’t Rush Into Anything’

 “I’m not trying to sound like I’m selfish … These kids are all I got anymore.
 I’m going to cry.
 And just to think of you that far — I can’t get down there very much.
 I can’t go to every game.
 Or in the winter, there’s no way… I don’t even now like to drive at night.”

-Chelsea and Cole have been talking about moving, and on an earlier episode of the season, the couple went and looked at some land.
+Chelsea and Cole have been talking about moving, and in an earlier episode of the season, the couple went and looked at some land.
 It looks like they have decided where they are going to move and are setting things in motion.

 The mom-of-three was first introduced to audiences on her Season 2 episode of 16 and Pregnant.
 On the show, she found out she was pregnant with her oldest daughter, Aubree.
 The relationship with her oldest daughter’s father did not work out, and Chelsea eventually moved on with Cole DeBoer.
 The two married in October 2016 while Chelsea was pregnant with the couple’s first child, a son.
 She gave birth to their son, Watson, in January 2017.
 The couple went on to have another child, a daughter named Layne, in August 2018.